 Despite these changes, we're happy to report that distribution to Google Play through PublishDrive is still up and running!
 In fact, it got smoother than before and our support team can take off the burden from your shoulder to handle support issues with Google.
 Learn how to publish on Google Play with our step-by-step guide here.

-Also, you can track your sales in one dashboard with PublishDrive, and you can see your sales from Google Play Books coming in every few hours!
+Also, you can track your sales in one dashboard with PublishDrive, and you can see your book sales from Google Play Books coming in every few hours!

 Sell Your Books on Google Play & 400+ Other Stores With One Account!